Waitlisting for Classes

 Can I increase the size of my waitlist?

 Waitlist limits can be raised; see your administrative staff in your department to discuss.

 Can I ask my department to give a student an enrollment over-ride?

 No -- enrollment overrides into classes with waitlists cause technical problems within the system and for students on the waitlist.
-We ask that no enrollment overrides are given until Friday noon of week 1, after waitlisting is turned off for the term and the remaining waitlisted students have been purged.
+We ask that no enrollment overrides are given until Wednesday at 9am of Week 1, after waitlisting is turned off for the term and the remaining waitlisted students have been purged.